Diplomatic allies Taiwan and Palau begin coronavirus travel bubble - RFI

 Contact with Palau locals will be kept to a minimum, with tourists staying at designated hotels, eating in separate restaurant areas and allowed to shop only at set times.

-Taiwan -- population 23 million -- has been hailed as a global success story in containing the virus, with some 1,030 confirmed cases and 10 deaths.
+Taiwan -- population 23 million -- has been hailed as a global success story in containing the virus, with around 1,030 confirmed cases and 10 deaths.

 Whipps has acknowledged no system is foolproof but said health experts had calculated that the chance of Covid-19 reaching Palau via the travel bubble was one in four million.